peipeizhou-eecs/peipeizhou-eecs.github.io/content/publication/2024_esweek_eqvit/index.md

   - Yiyu Shi
   - Yanzhi Wang
   - admin
 publication: International Conference on Hardware/Software Codesign and System Synthesis (CODES+ISSS) in conjunction with (ESWEEK), RALEIGH, NC, USA, Sept.
 29-Oct.
 4, 2024.
-Also appears as part of the ESWEEK-TCAD Special Issue, IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (IEEE TCAD).
+Also appears as part of the ESWEEK-TCAD Special Issue, IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (IEEE TCAD)

 draft: false
 featured: true